huaweicloud/terraform-provider-hcs/docs/data-sources/elb_flavors.md

 # hcs_elb_flavors

-Use this data source to get the available ELB Flavors(Qos).
+Use this data source to get the available ELB Flavors(QoS).

 ## Example Usage